Garcorops jadis: Description

 Garcorops jadis is 6.5 mm with a carapace that is 3.0 by 2.8 mm.
 The carapace is a yellow-brown in color with some darker marking still visible and a coating of white hairs while the abdomen is also yellow-brown with some darker markings and pale pointed hairs.
 The legs are a similar in coloration to the body and show faint dark banded markings.
 The overall structure and positioning of the eyes indicates placement into the genus Garcorops.
 Of the extant species of Garcorops, G. jadis is most similar to the endemic G. madagascar.
 Both species have a well developed cymbial dorsal scopula with long embolus circling the bulbus.
-However the retrolateral tibial apophysis on the pedipalps of Garcorops jadis is more pointed then that of G. madagascar.
+However the retrolateral tibial apophysis on the pedipalps of Garcorops jadis is more pointed than that of G. madagascar.
 Due to the preservation of the holotype and only known specimen in copal, it is uncertain as to the age and status of the species.
 It is possible that Garcorops jadis is an extant species which has not been recovered as live specimens.
 It is also possible, however, that the species is already extinct.